If you are making plans to visit the southwest of France, why not make the most of your trip?

 6. Exquisite wine tourism on the Médoc Wine Route

-While you are planning a stay in the Southwest of France region, you must consider driving on the Médoc Wine Route and visiting wineries of Bordeaux vineyards!
+While you are planning a stay in the Southwest of France region, you must consider driving on the Médoc Wine Route and visiting the best bordeaux wineries!
 This French Wine Route extends over more than 80 kilometers from Bordeaux to the Atlantic Coast, on the west bank of the Garonne river.
 You’ll be literally immersed into the terroir of world famous wine appellations such as Saint-Estèphe, Saint-Julien, Pauillac, Margaux and Listrac.

 On top of being astonished by infinite vine landscape, you will cross most charming villages that bear the names of these appellations.
 A day-road-trip along the Médoc Wine Route is really a fun adventure to enhance, whether you are a Bordeaux-wine fan or not.
 You can also stroll along by bike!
 You’ll be able to discover less villages of course, but the trip will be all the more enjoyable from the simplicity of your ride.